 Current Year: Prior year data, including the three year average, includes revenue from the sales tax on food.
 The sales tax on food was reduced from 2% to 1% effective January 2014, which began impacting reported revenue in February 2014.
-The sales tax on food was eliminated effective April 2015, which began impacting reported revenue in May 2015.
-Current cumulative data displayed crosses two fiscal years: FY2014-15 (June 2015), and FY2015-16 (July - August 2015).
-July is the first month of the new FY and thus "resets" the current year-to-date (CYTD) count.
-Peak year is N/A because the current fiscal year is the peak year for August data which represents the highest total without sales tax on food.
+The sales tax on food was eliminated effective April 2015, which began impacting reported revenue in May 2015. \Peak year is N/A because the current fiscal year is the peak year for October data which represents the highest total without sales tax on food.
+Prior year values have not been adjusted for inflation.